Anntroy/PHP-Basics/README.md

 # PHP Basics
-> This project is performed to learn the basic notions of the famous PHP language.
+> This project is a sort of cheet sheet for basic PHP functionality.

 ## Table of contents
 * [General info](#general-info)